Mitigating a Red Flag in the MBA Application

 Nobody likes drawing attention to their past mistakes, academic or otherwise.
-But when applying for a seat at a competitive business school, not addressing obvious weaknesses does more harm than good.
-Being up front about your foibles can go a long way toward minimizing the damage.
+But when applying for a seat at a competitive business school, not addressing an apparent red flag does more harm than good.
+Being upfront about your foibles can go a long way toward minimizing the damage.
 In fact, it can actually boost your chances of admission.
 Below you’ll find three common red flags in the MBA application.
 See how b-school applicants can deal with them successfully.

 Explaining a layoff

 Many people assume that a significant gap in their employment history will raise a red flag in the MBA application.
 Yes, the admissions committee will notice the time out of the workforce.
 However, they care more about how you spent that time.
+With so many people laid off in 2020 due to the pandemic, the AdComm will be even more understanding.
 The goal is to show how you used that break in your career productively.

 Briefly explain the layoff, and then draw attention to how you bounced back from the experience.
 We’ve had several clients in this situation, and we advised each to approach the challenge differently.